Walking Around Dursley

 Dursley is situated on the Cotswold Way National Trail, the long distance trail from Chipping Camden to Bath, and is an ideal centre for walking the trail.

-Every year the town hosts the 'Dursley Walking Festival', which offers a full programme of free walks for a range of abilities exploring the glorious Cotswold countryside and heritage.
-The Festival is organised by the Dursley Welcomes Walkers Group.
+Every year the town hosts the 'Dursley Walking Festival', which offers a full programme of free guided walks for a range of abilities.
+The Walking Festival is organised by the Dursley Welcomes Walkers Group and their website provides information on all the events as well as a library of local walks.

 Dursley's Lantern Way Walk (PDF, 2.9 Mb)